 If the leaves are still on the plant, holy basil can be easier to tell apart as its stems are hairy, instead of smooth like sweet basil.

-While the stems are the clear giveaway between the two, if you only have basil leaves it can be harded to decern the two.
+While the stems are the clear giveaway between the two, if you only have basil leaves it can be hard to decern the two.

 Holy basil has more jagged edges to the leaves, while sweet basil is more rounded and smooth.
-But genovese basil is also a common variety and they have some jagged leaves.
+But Genovese basil is also a common variety and they also have more jagged leaves.

-If the stems of the leaves are more purple, it’s likely to be holy basil as many holy basil varieties do have purpling on the stems.
+If the stems of the leaves are more purple, it’s likely to be holy basil.
 If the entire leaf is purple, you’re probably looking at opal basil.

 Both sweet basil and holy basil have what’s called “cineole” which is means it has antibacterial, antiseptic, and antifungal properties to them.
 This is why these 2 varieties are both used for their medicinal benefits.

-In the kitchen, you can use both holy basil and sweet basil, while keeping in mind their different flavor profiles.
-Holy basil has a more licorice or spicy flavor, while sweet basil tastes more like mint or anise.
+In the kitchen, you can use either holy basil or sweet basil, but keep in mind they have different flavor profiles.
+Holy basil has more of a licorice or spicy flavor, while sweet basil tastes more like anise.

-Sometimes in the kitchen you need to substitute an ingredient for another that you have on hand.
-While you can substitute sweet or italian basil in place of holy basil, I wouldn’t recommend going the other way.
+While you can substitute sweet or Italian basil in place of holy basil, I wouldn’t recommend going the other way.

-The flavors in holy basil are so drastically different from sweet basil, that using it in a pesto or other dish can essentially leave you with something that tastes nothing like what you were trying to create.
+The flavors in holy basil are so drastically different from sweet basil, that using it in pesto or other dishes can essentially leave you with something that tastes nothing like what you were trying to create.